College of Dental Medicine Course Descriptions

 1 credit hour

-This course is an introductory course in Oral Radiology, taught as a combination of pre-recorded lectures, laboratory exercises and in-class seminar sessions.
+This course is an introductory course in Oral Radiology, taught as a combination of pre-recorded lectures, laboratory exercises and in-class lectures and seminars.
 It develops the fundamental knowledge for the learner related to the principles of Oral Radiology.

 2 credit hours